Game Boy Advance SP: Headphone jack

-Nintendo removed the TRS headphone jack from the SP, which had been included on all previous Game Boy models.
-Headphones designed specifically for the GBA SP can be purchased, or standard headphones can be attached with an optional, stereophonic adapter that plugs into the same port as the AC adapter.
-Since the Nintendo DS used the same charging port as the GBA SP, the headphone adapter works with said console.

-As both AC adapter and headphones use the same port, it is not possible to charge the SP and listen to headphones at the same time with the Nintendo brand adapter.
-There are, however, third-party adapters that "split" into two different cords; the power jack on one side, and a TS headphone jack on the other.
+Nintendo removed the 3.5 mm headphone jack from the SP, which had been included on all previous Game Boy models.
+Headphones designed specifically for the GBA SP can be purchased, or standard headphones can be attached with an optional adapter that plugs into the same port as the AC adapter.
+As both the AC adapter and headphones use the same port, it is not possible to charge the SP and listen to headphones at the same time with the Nintendo-brand adapter.
+There are, however, third-party adapters that "split" into two different cords: the power jack on one side and a headphone jack on the other.

 Backlit model (AGS-101)

-In 2005, Nintendo released an improved version of the Game Boy Advance SP in North America, featuring a brighter backlit screen instead of the previous version's frontlit screen.
+On September 19, 2005 (around the same time as the Game Boy Micro's release), Nintendo released an improved version of the Game Boy Advance SP in North America, featuring a brighter backlit screen instead of the previous version's frontlit screen.
 This GBA SP was Nintendo's first internationally-released handheld system to feature an integrated backlight.
 (However, there had already been a backlit system years earlier with the Japan-only Game Boy Light, which was essentially a Game Boy Pocket with an electroluminescent backlit display.)
-The AGS-101 was never officially released in Japan, however, as the frontlit AGS-001 models were still available on the market until the end of production.
+The AGS-101 was never officially released in Japan, and the frontlit AGS-001 models were still available on the market until the end of production.

 The new model can be distinguished by the following features: